+44 2081 444 580

 Best time to sail in Thailand

-When it comes to Thailand, the seasons are just the reverse.
-With no cyclone season, you can technically safely set sail in Thailand year-round, but you will find more desirable conditions depending on the time of year.
+When it comes to Thailand, the seasons are essentially reversed.
+While there’s no cyclone season, the best conditions depend on the time of year.

-November to April marks Thailand’s dry season, also known as the northeast monsoon period.
-During this time, winds typically range from light breezes at 4-6 knots to moderate gusts of 11-16 knots, creating excellent sailing conditions across popular areas like Phuket, the Andaman Sea, and the Gulf of Thailand.
-This dry season is widely considered the best time to plan a trip, as you can reliably expect hot weather, clear skies, and calm seas.
+November to April is Thailand’s dry season, also known as the northeast monsoon period.
+During these months, winds range from gentle 4–6 knot breezes to moderate 11–16 knot gusts, offering excellent sailing conditions across popular regions such as Phuket, the Andaman Sea, and the Gulf of Thailand.
+This is widely considered the best time to sail, with reliably hot weather, clear skies, and calm seas.

 Best time to sail French Polynesia & Tahiti

-One of the most breathtaking sailing destinations in the world, French Polynesia offers year-round warm temperatures and consistently calm trade winds.
-The best time to sail in Tahiti, Bora Bora, and the surrounding islands is between May and October, marking the dry season when conditions are at their peak.
+Among the world’s most stunning sailing destinations, French Polynesia offers warm temperatures and gentle trade winds all year long.
+The best time to sail Tahiti, Bora Bora, and the surrounding islands is from May to October, the dry season when sailing conditions are at their absolute best.

 Best time to sail Australia’s Whitsundays

-During this dry season, the seas are generally calm, visibility underwater is excellent for snorkeling and diving, and the chances of encountering tropical storms are very low.
-This period also coincides with the Australian winter and spring, attracting sailors seeking to escape colder climates.
+During this dry season, the seas are calm, underwater visibility is outstanding for snorkeling and diving, and the risk of tropical storms is low.
+This period also coincides with the Australian winter and spring, making it an ideal escape for sailors from cooler climates seeking sun, sea, and serenity.

 Read more: